spumer/peewee_migrate2/README.rst

 But ``klen`` don't support project for a long time.

-To fix critical project was forked and development continued.
+To fix critical issues project was forked and development continued.

 All previous compatibilities will be preserved.